appletonbrian/EC601-HW1-AppCao/README.md

 The demo application **facedetect.py** that was supplied with OpenCV performed face and eye detection on a still image to which random noise was added.
 We have modified the application to accept a *custom video* as input and detect the face and *smile* of the subject.

-Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features".
+Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, [Rapid Object Detection using a Boosted Cascade of Simple Features] (https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf).
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.

 ## Build instructions